-The best headphones under 200 dollars is probably our favorite price point.
-You’ll get the best sound possible without breaking into the top of the line market.
-We review some of the pricer top tier headphones in our roundup of best DJ headphones.
-So if paying $800 or more for headphones isn’t in your budget, this list will get you similar sound quality without the price tag.
+The best headphones and earbuds under 200 dollars is probably our favorite price category.
+That’s because as you approach $200 you’ll be getting the best sound to cost ratio possible without breaking into the top of the line audiophile market.
+If you’re looking to break the bank, we review some of the pricer top tier headphones in our roundup of best DJ headphones.
+But if paying $800 or more for headphones and earbuds isn’t in your budget, this list will get you similar sound quality without the price tag.

 Ever heard of V-MODA?
 Chicago native Val Kolton designed and built headphones that are meant to look as great as they sound.
 Over a few iterations and refinements the Crossfade Wireless over ear headphones have emerged as a serious competitor in the sub-$200 price range.
 V-MODA also has some serious artist partnership momentum going with names like The Chain Smokers and Paul Oakenfold.
 It’s the combination of style and sound that drew us to these beautifully crafted headphones.
 That’s a pleasant surprise in a world dominated by the major brands and an exhaustive list of Chinese knockoffs.